Anton87/getdata-031/README.md

 ```

-### 2. Merge the training and the test sets to create one data set.
+### 2. Merge the training and the test sets to create one data set

 The function read.tables loads a dataset split across different files.